 - ClassPass makes it easier for you to work out from anywhere.
 ClassPass partners with 30,000 gyms and studios around the world and offers a range of classes including yoga, dance, cardio, boxing, Pilates, boot camp, and more.
 You can get unlimited on-demand video workouts at no cost and reduced rates on livestream and in-person fitness classes. - Active&Fit Direct®.
 As a Kaiser Permanente member, get access to more than 11,000 gyms with one membership.
-When Kaiser Permanente members sign up for an Active&Fit Direct gym membership, they can visit any of the 11,000 participating fitness centers in the nationwide Active&Fit Direct network. - ChooseHealthy[®] provides reduced rates on a variety of fitness, health, and wellness products.
+When Kaiser Permanente members sign up for an Active&Fit Direct gym membership, they can visit any of the 11,000 participating fitness centers in the nationwide Active&Fit Direct network. - ChooseHealthy® provides reduced rates on a variety of fitness, health, and wellness products.
 This includes activity trackers, workout apparel and exercise equipment.

-Emotional Wellness Apps kp.org/selfcareapps - 1
+Emotional Wellness and Coaching Apps - www.kp.org/selfcareapps

-Kaiser Permanente provides wellness apps at no cost that can help you navigate life's challenges and make small changes to improve your sleep, mood, relationships and more.
+Kaiser Permanente provides wellness and coaching apps at no cost that can help you navigate life's challenges and make small changes to improve your sleep, mood, relationships and more.
+Kaiser Permanente may add or remove apps from time to time without advance notice.
+Examples include: